Cardoso-topdev/react-chore/README.md

-# Credit Academy Privacy landing page
+# Use Chore landing page

 ## Description
-This is a ReactJS based landing page of credit academy
+This is a ReactJS based landing page of Chore

 ## Make it Yours!
 ### 1. Preps